 Our wedding date was still set for 7/22/18 and because of insurance reasons we thought would help, I had until my 26th birthday in August to get to the Mayo Clinic.

-We still pushed through and most importantly we remained faithful in the plan
+We pushed through and we remained faithful in the plan.

 Jordan worked his butt off with our business, we called everywhere asking for fundraisers to be held, held our own, and prayed fervently for our prayers to be answered.
 I wanted to so bad have my wedding not be at a courthouse.

 But I also wanted to get to the Mayo Clinic to get the answers I felt I deserved.

 For months I had friends and family and people at the church asking us how the heck we were going to make both things happen.
 Telling us that we should hold off on the wedding, and others who said they didn’t even believe us.
 Our wedding was completely unpaid and we hadn’t even had a venue picked out.
 Plus, no part of our trip to mayo was even paid.